Tualatin River National Wildlife Refuge (Tualatin)

 For hiking with preschoolers it can’t be beat.
 The trails are graveled, mostly level, and well maintained.
 There is a drop down at the beginning (website says it’s 5%), but as someone with a bum hip and knee, it was fine.
 The year-round trail is about two miles long; a mile in, an observation deck, a mile out.
 There are also other decks and rest areas you can stop at along the trail; we liked the river deck.

 The other trails are seasonal; the wetlands flood them out during the winter.
 There’s Ridgetop Overlook that does have a pretty steep grade for little legs (website says 20-25%), but it really didn’t seem that bad (for my bum joints or my then two-year old).
 The longest trail seems to be about three miles.

 The bird watching is A-MAZING, no two ways about it.
 It’s not just the ubiquitous geese, but many other birds you don’t usually see in the city; the refuge touts over 250 different species.
 Bring binoculars!
 We found this guy just chilling, watching all the hikers go by.

 There are other non-feathered creatures as well.
 One day that we went there was a very confused (or just very lonely) snake out in the cold on the side of the trail (and yes, it was alive and slithering).
 My little guys take their magnifying glasses; I’d recommend bringing those, too.

 Sherwood is only a mile south down 99W, King City/Tigard two miles north; both places have numerous restaurants and coffee shops.
-Unfortunately, the trails are only for walking; no bikes are allowed.
-Strollers are pretty much unnavigable on the gravel.
+Unfortunately, the trails are only for walking; no bikes are allowed and not navigable for strollers on the gravel.
 Pets are not allowed, so Fido has to miss this outing.

 Sally Davidson Parker is a wife, mother, teacher and freelance writer who lives in Beaverton.